 First, I apologize for the delay in sending this message.
 I recognize there is much we need to do for our Black students, faculty, and alumni, and this week the SOJC leadership has been having hard conversations with students, faculty, and staff.
 I know, however, that communication is not enough.
 That is why, today, I make several commitments regarding the changes we will make.

 SOJC leadership commits to listening, learning, acknowledging the role we play, and doing better.
 This includes investigating and interrogating our efforts in critical areas, including curriculum, hiring practices, and support for Black students, staff, faculty, and alumni.
 In addition, we take responsibility for training future communicators to do a better job of supporting diverse voices and perspectives, recognizing implicit biases, and communicating anti-racist values.

 These are some of the actions I am proposing we take to elevate the voices and opportunities of Black students and other students of color:

 - Spend the summer engaged in planning to address these issues in our curricula, research, administration, and all student and community engagement activities.

-- Require implicit bias training for all faculty and staff, and explore the feasability of implicit bias training for all students.
+- Require implicit bias training for all faculty and staff, and explore the feasibility of implicit bias training for all students.

-- Increase recruitment, development, and retention of diverse job candidates as soon as the UO hiring freeze ends and we are able to conduct faculty and staff searches.
+- Increase recruitment, development, and retention of diverse job candidates as soon as the UO hiring freeze ends, and we can conduct faculty and staff searches.